jillibus/Vechicle-Identification/README.md

 ## Results

 ## Summary
 > Recommendation for future analysis:
-Increased timeframe for working with the data and building and training the model.
+Increased timeframe for working with the data to train and test the model.

 > Anything the team would have done differently:
 Understood the complexity of the dataset we chose, in order to read the data from a file system and then present it into the model.

 Thank you for your time for reading our project details, please let us know if you need any additional information.